godotengine/godot-docs/classes/class_light.rst

 Description
 -----------

-Light is the abstract base class for light nodes, so it shouldn't be used directly (it can't be instanced).
+Light is the *abstract* base class for light nodes.
+As it can't be instanced, it shouldn't be used directly.
 Other types of light nodes inherit from it.
 Light contains the common variables and parameters used for lighting.

 Tutorials
 ---------